RedEdge967/Spider-Man-Wiki/docs/wiki1.md

 > "Whatever life holds in store for me, I will never forget these words: With great power comes great responsibility.
 This is my gift.
 My curse.
 Who am I?
 I'm Spider-Man."  - Peter Parker

-Peter Parker (of Earth-96283) also known as Spider-Man is a superhero and lives in New York City.
+Peter Parker also known as Spider-Man is a superhero and lives in New York City.

 ### Early life